-

 |

-NOTE: AHS does not offer certification training for people that are interested in becoming Medical First Responders.
+NOTE: ALTA does not offer certification training for people that are interested in becoming Medical First Responders.
 Check with the organization you wish to join (i.e. local fire dept.) to confirm the training and certifications that they require.
-For more information please explore the MFR portal and contact us by clicking here or email MFR@ahs.ca Latest News
+For more information please explore the MFR portal and contact us by clicking here or email mfr@emergencyhealthservices.ca.
+Latest News

 |